klavinslab/aquaverse/docs/installation/docker-installation.md

 ```

 and restarting Aquarium with `docker-compose` as before.
+If Aquarium has been updated since the database dump was generated, it is a good idea to run database migrations as described above.

 > **Important**: If you swap in a large database dump, the database has to be reinitialized.
 > And the larger the database, the longer the initialization will take.